 The communication of real-time information may also improve safety at level crossings.
-Dedicated Short Range Communication (DSRC) is a wireless technology which has been applied by LaTrobe University to improve safety at level crossings.
-The technology application has been piloted, providing vehicles and train drivers a 360-degree level of awareness of the surrounding traffic situation that can be used between trains approaching a level crossing and vehicles approaching the crossing.
-Where there is the possibility of a collision a warning message is delivered to the driver's vehicle.58 Technological advancements, such as electric and automated vehicles have the potential to change the way freight and people move, and the type of vehicles travelling on the network.
-For regional areas, a significant challenge to the deployment of electric and automated vehicles is the provision of supporting infrastructure which could include requirements for physical infrastructure such as sealed roads, signage and road marking, and digital infrastructure such as mapping data and communications infrastructure.59
+Dedicated Short Range Communication (DSRC) is a wireless technology which has been piloted by LaTrobe University to improve safety at level crossings.
+The technology application provides vehicles and train drivers a 360-degree level of awareness of their surrounding traffic situation, and allows them to communicate when approaching the same level crossing.
+Where there is the possibility of a collision, a warning message is delivered to the driver's vehicle.60

+Technological advancements, such as low and zero emission and cooperative and automated vehicles, have the potential to change the way freight and people move, and the type of vehicles travelling on the network.
+For regional areas, a significant challenge to the deployment of low and zero emission and cooperative and automated vehicles is the provision of supporting infrastructure; this could include requirements for physical infrastructure such as sealed roads, signage and road marking, and digital infrastructure such as mapping data and communications infrastructure.61